OrionExplorer/dcpam/README.md

 * DCPAM helps to create central repositories of integrated data from one or disparate sources [[1]].
 * DCPAM allows to perform advanced data copy between technically different datasets.
 * DCPAM goal is to deliver full range of Data Warehouse possibilities without need to include or hire more engineers for this specific task.
-* DCPAM architecture is highly flexible.
+* DCPAM architecture is highly flexible and provides unlimited scaling possibilities.
 * DCPAM is multiplatform (Linux/Windows).

 ##### Currently under active development